ElhamMirafzali/Angularjs-User-/README.md

 - a simple navbar is added.
 - connection between controllers is fixed.
 - user list ui is changed(I deleted the slider)

-todo :
+- upload image is done with nodejs(the uploaded image is saves in img folder)

-- upload profile image
+- I changed the Architecture of the program and added "factory" for app to share variables between controllers.

-- ui colors and backgrounds.
+stage 2 :